 The Church of St Nicholas in Ruska Bystra UNESCO heritage

-The Greek Catholic church is from the beginning of 18th century.
-Wooden log house structure consisting of altar room, the ship and undertower.
-The altar room has polygonal shape.
+The Greek Catholic church is from the beginning of the 18th century.
+Wooden log structure typically consists of the altar room, nave, and vestibule.
+The sanctuary has a polygonal shape.

 St Elisabeth Cathedral - the largest church in Slovakia

-Ochtinska Aragonite Cave UNESCO World Heritage - very unique aragonite formations
+Ochtinska Aragonite Cave - UNESCO World Heritage - unique aragonite formations

 Although only 300 m long, it is famous for its rare aragonite decoration.
 There are only three aragonite caves discovered in the world so far.